Suddenly Smitten

 Purchase Journals

-I also made a set of Sailing After The Storm Everyday Journals.
+I also made a set of Summer Sailboat Everyday Journals.
 Visiting a marina and watching the sailboats always fills me with childlike happiness.
 I am glad that this print is now a journal cover too.

 At 5.5″ x 7.5″, these journals are the perfect size to carry around everywhere.
 I use them for all kinds of notes such as gardening, travel, nature, or anything else.
 Specially with the dot grid printed pages, I can even use them for bullet journaling and calendar planning.